risckaust/risc-documentations/docs/source/1-z-robot-assembly.rst

 * Make sure you switch **Kill switch** to off.
 Select **Manual** as your flight mode.

-* Check the battery level, make sure it's enough to perform your first flight.
+* Check the battery level, make sure it's enough to perform your first ride.

-* Put the quadcopter in the cage and arm.
-Slowly add throttle while keeping it in the middle of the cage by controlling pitch and yaw.
+* Put the rover in the cage and arm???

 .. important::